dmohl/expectThat/readme.md

 =======

 **ExpectThat** is a CoffeeScript library that helps you write expressive, self-documenting unit tests.
-ExpectThat currently supports Pavlov.js as well as QUnit.
+ExpectThat currently supports Pavlov and QUnit.

 The goals of ExpectThat are:

-* to make the code of CoffeeScript unit tests speak for itself (no need to write the same thing in a comment or unit test name).
+* to make the code of CoffeeScript unit tests speak for itself (no need to write the same thing in a comment or test name).
 * to provide human readable unit test assertions.
 * to leverage existing test frameworks, while at the same time adapting them to CoffeScript in new ways.